 In an ideal world, the end of a tenancy would be a simple process.
-Tenants should vacate your property on the agreed dates, so you are able to perform a move-out inspection and an end-of-tenancy cleaning before welcoming new renters.
-Unfortunately, tenants overstaying their welcome even after their lease has expired is a problem many landlords may have to deal with.
+Tenants should vacate your property on the agreed dates, so you are able to perform a move-out inspection and an end-of-tenancy cleaning before welcoming a new tenant.
+Unfortunately, tenants overstaying their welcome even after their lease period has expired is a problem many landlords may have to deal with.

 Having a tenant stay on your property after their lease is up may seem like a great way to avoid vacancies and maintain a steady source of income.
 However, it can be very risky.
 In this article, the experts at Blue Door Realty will go over everything you should know about holdover tenancies.